pyhys/minimalmodbus/docs/installation.rst

 You can find it at the Python package index: https://pypi.org/project/pyserial The version of pyserial should be 3.0 or later.

+.. note:: Since MinimalModbus 1.0 you need to use pySerial version at least 3.0

 Alternate installation on Linux
 -------------------------------------